Italy: Military

 The Army is the national ground defence force.
 It was formed in 1946, when Italy became a republic, from what remained of the "Royal Italian Army".
 Its best-known combat vehicles are the Dardo infantry fighting vehicle, the B1 Centauro tank destroyer, and the Ariete tank, and among its aircraft are the Mangusta attack helicopter, deployed on EU, NATO, and UN missions.
 It has at its disposal Leopard 1 and M113 armoured vehicles.

 The Italian Navy is a blue-water navy.
 It was also formed in 1946 from what remained of the Regia Marina (the 'Royal Navy').
-The Navy, being a member of the EU and NATO, has taken part in coalition peacekeeping operations around the world.
+As a member of the EU and NATO, the Navy has participated in coalition peacekeeping operations worldwide.
 In 2014, the Navy operated 154 vessels in service, including minor auxiliary vessels.

 The Italian Air Force was founded as an independent service arm in 1923 by King Victor Emmanuel III as the Regia Aeronautica ('Royal Air Force').
-After World War II, it was renamed as the Regia Aeronautica.
+After World War II, it was renamed as the Aeronautica Militare.
 In 2021, the Italian Air Force operated 219 combat jets.
 A transport capability is guaranteed by a fleet of 27 C-130Js and C-27J Spartan.
 The acrobatic display team is the Frecce Tricolori ('Tricolour Arrows').

 An autonomous corps of the military, the Carabinieri are the gendarmerie and military police of Italy, policing the military and civilian population alongside Italy's other police forces.
 While different branches of the Carabinieri report to separate ministries, the corps reports to the Ministry of Internal Affairs when maintaining public order and security.